Christ Church Default Header Image

 Welcome to Year 5!

-We hope that you have had a lovely summer.
+We hope that you have had a lovely Christmas and New Year.
+Thank you so much for our cards and gifts.
 We are looking forward to an exciting half term.

 Please see below for key information; if you have any further questions, please just ask!